 - 1. The integration and exploration of the hybridisation method (proposed in [MMDB11]) on top of HETS the platform.
 In particular, - (a) The implementation of an hybridised version of CASL [MHST03] into HETS, which provided a first step for implementing the more generic version of the hybridisation process; - (b) A performance analysis and comparison, involving the tool support achieved for the hybridised version of CASL, and dedicated provers for hybrid logics; - (c) The implementation of the hybridisation process into HETS, in a generic setting.

-The results achieved in this line of work were published in [NMMB13b], and the implementation results patched into the offical version of HETS 2, by the respective community.
+The results achieved in this line of work were published in [NMMB13b].